zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

        .. type:: string
           :required: false

-     - The URL your customer will be redirected to after the payment process.
+     - The URL your customer will be redirected to after completing the payment process.

    * - ``webhookUrl``